sabitor/basiclog/README.md

 # Log framework - simplelog
-simplelog is a log framework with a focus on simplicity, usability and ready to be used seamlessly within goroutines.
+simplelog is a log framework mainly with a focus on simplicity and usability.

 It utilizes the log package from the standard library with some advanced features.
 Once started, the simple logger runs as a service and listens for logging requests.